rsogllc/GNT/README.md

    done in our master branch.)

-3. After you push a branch to your repository, go to your branches page (e.g. for user harding, github.com/harding/bitcoin.org/branches).
+3. After you push a branch to your repository, go to your branches page (e.g. for user jmaurice, github.com/jmaurice/bitcoin.org/branches).
 A yellow circle, green checkmark, or red X will appear near the branch name when the build finishes, and clicking on the icon will take you to the corresponding build report.